thecoachanna/DogBreedApp/README.md

 :white_check_mark: 3 - display 9 breeds on page load instead of 3 + add styling

-4 - clicking on any of the breeds navigates you to a new page (display all images for breed)
+:white_check_mark: 4 - clicking on any of the breeds navigates you to a new page (display all images for breed)

 :white_check_mark: 5 - hovering over the clickable breed changes the cursor to be a pointer to make it clear that the breed is clickable